K-P-creator/RealtimeAudioVis/readme.md

 NOTE this will change in future versions.
 I'm thinking 1-20kHz maybe with logarithmic x scaling...

+I now support three visualization modes - Default, Symmetric, and Double Symmetric.
+These are all implemented by using different geometry shaders.

 ### Versions

 There is a version using SFML.
-That version currently has more features with per bar coloring and double symmetric mode.
+That version currently has more features with per bar coloring being the last feature I have yet to implement in openGL.

 The new version does not have any frame limiter in place, so the smoothing will be much less noticable that the SFML version.

-### Branches

-There is currently an openGL branch where I am working on migrating to openGL rendering rather than using SFML.
-It is still a work in progress.

 ### Design

-The pipline flow is as follows
+The pipline flow is as follows:

-Get audio sample, smooth it (optional) and translate to 2D vertices CPU side
+Get audio sample, smooth it (optional) and translate to 2D vertices CPU side.

-Vertex shader places vertices 1-1 with points and fills in z/w coordinates
+Vertex shader places vertices 1-1 with points and fills in z/w coordinates.

-Geometric shader places the other 3 vertices per bar, this shader varies based off display mode and takes a uniform bar count for calculations
+Geometric shader places the other 3 vertices per bar, this shader varies based off display mode and takes a uniform bar count for calculations.
+Every mode will perform some sort of transformation on the input vertices, turning them into triangle strips with 4 vertices.
+The double symmetric will duplicate them into two 4 vertex triangle strips.

-Fragment shader takes a uniform color and draws bars
+Fragment shader takes a uniform color and draws bars.

 I will eventually use GPU for smoothing calculations.
 This would be done in the vertex shader.